tf-mod/terraform-aws-rbac-role/examples/complete/README.md

 ## Usage
 ### Create an IAM role to target aws account

 You can use this module like as below example.
-You can allow multiple accounts to assume the role adding them into `allowed_accounts` list.
+You can allow multiple accounts to assume the role adding them into `aws` in 'principals'.

-#### latest example
+#### The latest example

 ```
 module "infra-engineer-role" {